grantbow/fit/CONTRIBUTING.md

 As a policy, code should follow recommendations from https://golang.org/doc/effective_go.html and https://github.com/golang/go/wiki/CodeReviewComments

+Code reviews submitted to the project owner are performed and later checked by all contributors.
+The project owner will review the proposed modifications and apply them to the code for release in the next version of the software.
+New features must be accompanied by new tests added to the automated test suite.

 Security vulnerabilities should be reported privately via email to grantbow+fit@gmail.com (preferred) or via the regular bug reporting process.